Management of research degrees

 The Graduate Board

 The Graduate Board formulates and implements policies and procedures for all research degrees.
 It also monitors and reviews all arrangements for research degrees.
-The Board is chaired by the Dean of Postgraduate Research Studies and is responsible for implementing policy and regulations via Postgraduate Research and Operations, Faculty Graduate School Committees and Postgraduate Research Tutors.
+The Board is chaired by the Dean of the Doctoral College and is responsible for implementing policy and regulations via Doctoral College Operations, faculty Graduate School Committees and Directors of Postgraduate Research Studies.

-Postgraduate Research and Operations is based within the Student Services Centre and issues official letters of admission, manages the registration that follows, and maintains records for every postgraduate researcher in the University.
+Doctoral College Operations is based within the Student Services Centre and issues official letters of admission, manages registration, and maintains records for every postgraduate researcher in the University.